jorijn/bitcoin-dca/README.md

 ## Requirements
 * You need to have an account on BL3P: https://bl3p.eu/.
 * You need to have Docker installed: https://docs.docker.com/get-docker/
 * You need to have an API key active on BL3P.
 Create one here: https://bl3p.eu/security.
 It needs **read**, **trade** and **withdraw** permission.
-For safety, I would recommend locking the API key to the IP address your planning on running this tool from.
+For safety, I would recommend locking the API key to the IP address you are planning on running this tool from.

 ## About this software
 The DCA tool is built with flexibility in mind, allowing you to specify your own schedule of buying and withdrawing.
 A few examples that are possible: